Report: Chemical firm Chemours won’t face federal charges

 Chemours said that during the course of the review, it met with prosecutors, responded to subpoenas and sent witnesses to testify before a grand jury and to be interviewed by government investigators.

 The company has also faced lawsuits and a state investigation.
 In a consent order with North Carolina in 2018, it agreed to pay a $12 million penalty and $1 million for investigative costs, and to sharply reduce air emissions of GenX.
+The company also agreed at the time to conduct studies of the health risks posed by releases into the environment of GenX and other per- and polyfluoroalkyl substances, or PFAS.

+The EPA also said last year it would create a plan to help communities with monitoring and detecting PFAS pollution, though critics said more aggressive action was needed.